-We are subject to extensive governmental regulation which increases our cost of doing business and may affect our ability to commercialize any new products that we may develop.
+We are subject to extensive governmental regulation which increases our cost of doing business and may affect our ability - ------

 The FDA and comparable agencies in foreign countries impose substantial requirements upon the introduction of pharmaceutical products through lengthy and detailed laboratory, preclinical and clinical testing procedures and other costly and time-consuming procedures to establish their safety and efficacy.
 All of our drugs and drug candidates require receipt and maintenance of governmental approvals for commercialization.
 Preclinical and clinical trials and manufacturing of our drug candidates are subject to the rigorous testing and approval processes of the FDA and corresponding foreign regulatory authorities.
 Satisfaction of these requirements typically takes a significant number of years and can vary substantially based upon the type, complexity and novelty of the product.
 The status of our principal products is as follows: